Vesthimmerland Municipality

 Vesthimmerland Municipality (Vesthimmerlands Kommune) is a kommune in the North Jutland Region of Denmark.
-It covers an area of 768,08 km² (2013) and has a total population of 35,818 (2025).
-The Municipality borders Jammerbugt Municipality to the south and to the east it borders Rebild and Aalborg Municipality and to the south it borders Viborg Municipality and to the south-east it borders Mariagerfjord Municipality.
+It covers an area of 768.08 km^{2} (2013) and has a total population of 35,632 (2026).
+The Municipality borders Jammerbugt Municipality to the north and to the east it borders Rebild and Aalborg Municipality and to the south it borders Viborg Municipality and to the south-east it borders Mariagerfjord Municipality.

 On 1 January 2007, Vesthimmerland municipality was created as the result of Kommunalreformen ("The Municipal Reform" of 2007), consisting of the former municipalities of Aalestrup, Farsø, Løgstør, and Aars.

 The municipal seat is the city of Aars, which also was the seat in the former Aars Municipality.

 Four principal towns

 The municipality's four principal towns (hovedbyer) are Aars, Farsø, Løgstør & Aalestrup, all of them were former municipal seats of their former municipalities.

 Aars

 Aars, the municipal seat of Vesthimmerland municipality and the largest town of Vesthimmerland municipality, is located to the east of the three other principal towns.
 Aars is/was a railway town and was the principal town of Aars Municipality.
 It has a population of 8,246.